PeroPonneso/telegram-gacha-bleach-bot/README.md

-# telegram-gacha-bleach-bot
+# telegram-gatcha-bot
-Gacha for telegram with a Bleach theme
+A telegram bot similar to waifu catcher